REVENUE FROM CONTRACTS WITH CUSTOMERS

 |REVENUE FROM CONTRACTS WITH CUSTOMERS||REVENUE FROM CONTRACTS WITH CUSTOMERS

-Gathering, processing and compression fees attributable to gas processing, as well as any transportation fees, including firm transportation fees, incurred to deliver the product to the purchaser, are presented as midstream, gathering and processing expense in the accompanying consolidated statements of operations.
+Gathering, processing and compression fees attributable to gas processing, as well as any transportation fees, including firm transportation fees, incurred to deliver the product to the purchaser, are presented as transportation, gathering, processing and compression expense in the accompanying consolidated statements of operations.

 Transaction Price Allocated to Remaining Performance Obligations